chipsi007/wufuc/README.md

 ### How do I remove your old patch and use this instead?

 I've included a utility script called `repair_wuaueng.dll.bat` that will initiate an sfc scan and revert any changes made to `wuaueng.dll`.

+### How to see wufuc's debugging message output?

+You will need to download [DebugView](https://technet.microsoft.com/en-us/sysinternals/debugview.aspx) to do this.

+The best way to get a log of the entire life-cycle of wufuc is to do the following:

+1. Disable wufuc in Task Scheduler.
+2. Restart your computer.
+3. Start `DebugView.exe` as administrator and check `Capture -> Capture Global Win32`.
+4. Enable wufuc in Task Scheduler.
+5. Run wufuc in Task Scheduler.
+6. Output will be shown in DebugView.